Patients and Public

 If you live in South London, Kent, Surrey or Sussex you are one of our patients.
 Even if you don’t currently use our services, you or your family may need to in the future.
 By getting involved you can tell us what you think of the services we provide and use your experience and skills to help us improve what we are doing.

-Why is Patient and Public Engagement important to us?
+Why is Patient and Public Involvement important to us?

 There are several ways that patients, family members and the public can get involved with the South East Genomic service.
 These include:

-Genomic Patient Ambassadors play a leading role in working with the GLH leads to help ensure patient and public involvement is embedded in the planning and delivery of the new genomic service.
+Genomic Patient and Public Ambassadors play a leading role in working with the GLH and GMSA leads to help ensure patient and public involvement is embedded in the planning and delivery of the new genomic service.

-Genomic Patient Ambassadors work together to actively shape their own work and responsibilities so you can decide how best to contribute your skills and experience.
+Genomic Patient and Public Ambassadors work together to actively shape their own work and responsibilities so you can decide how best to contribute your skills and experience.

 Due to our vast geographical region much of the work will take place online, but provisions will be made for those who are unable (for whatever reason) to use digital means of communication.

-Here are some of the activities Genomic Patient Ambassadors can be involved with:
+Here are some of the activities Genomic Patient and Public Ambassadors can be involved with:

-How can I become a Genomic Patient Ambassador?
+How can I become a Genomic Patient and Public Ambassador?